dstackai/dstack/docs/docs/deployment/hf-spaces.md

 Once the settings are configured, you can restart the space and log in as an administrator.
 From there, you can create users, projects, and configure the `dstack` CLI.
-This allows you to collaborate as a team, running development environments, pipelines, and apps securely and conveniently in the cloud without the need to host the Hub server yourself.
+This allows you to collaborate as a team, running development environments, pipelines, and apps securely and conveniently in the cloud without the need to host the `dstack` server yourself.